mariozig/rangy-rails/README.md

 ## Usage

 Easy!

-Edit `/app/assets/javascripts/application.js` and adjust it to your heart's delight.
+Just edit `app/assets/javascripts/application.js` and adjust it to your heart's delight.

 Here's an example configuration that would include Rangy and all of it's modules: